Croome's collection returns with a twist

 Historical objects from the 6th Earl of Coventry’s collection will be returning with some key pieces, absent from the house for over 70 years, being presented in unique ways.

-Croome's aim to redefine the Country House for the 21st Century has seen some fantastic projects over the last few years such as Sole to Soul in the basement, contemporary art in the Long Gallery and Croome Encounters performances telling Croome's stories in new, innovative and surprising ways.
+Croome's aim to redefine the Country House for the 21st Century has seen some fantastic projects over the last few years such as Sole to Soul in the basement (currently not open), contemporary art in the Long Gallery and Croome Encounters performances telling Croome's stories in new, innovative and surprising ways.

 The return of the collection of furniture, paintings and ceramics has provided a unique opportunity to work in collaboration with artists to highlight parts of the collection, revealing their exquisite beauty in creative ways and bringing their stories alive.